Director, Sales & Business Development, Northern Europe at Acutus Medical, Inc.

-Based in Liverpool, Ian Culshaw is a medical devices national sales manager for the UK at Boston Scientific.
-Having earned his MSc Business (Leadership and Management Practice) in 2019, he has gone on to complete a fourth diploma and is currently studying for his fifth.
+Based in the UK, Ian Culshaw is Director of Sales & Business Development, Northern Europe at Acutus Medical, Inc..
+Having earned his MSc Business (Leadership and Management Practice) in 2019, he has gone on to complete two other diplomas and is currently looking into a sixth.

 Tell us about your career background

 I initially trained as a cardiac physiologist in the NHS and spent 11 years there, ascending through the ranks.
 I’d always been quite ambitious and became a little disillusioned with the inability to progress in the NHS, so I moved over to the medical devices industry, taking a role as a clinical support specialist in electrophysiology.
 Soon after, I took a sales position in cardiac pacing with another company, where I thrived and was promoted to regional sales manager within three years, managing a team of 11 people.
 In 2016, after six years of managing a very successful team, I took on my current role – national sales manager for electrophysiology.

 What attracted you to the MSc in Business (Leadership and Management Practice)?

 I’d wanted to study for an MBA for several years but balancing the commitments of a busy role and a young family presented a challenge.